mvincerx/git-workflows-training/loremipsum.md

 repellat.

 Change to the end of the file.
 In summation.
 Foo.
+Dog.